-The college meets the standard.
 Staff are currently working on improving processes to ensure that evaluations are completed in a timely manner by the administrator in charge.
 Restructuring of management positions through 2011 and 2012 led to a gap in the evaluation of classified employees assigned to them.
 When managers either left service with the college or when their workload was restructured into supervision over different departments, classified evaluations were sometimes left uncompleted.
 It would have been inappropriate to assign a manager with no direct experience over the employee to complete the evaluation.
 Therefore, the college chose to wait on completing performance evaluations until the manager was prepared to address the employee's performance based on direct knowledge.
-When the college discovered the gap while developing this self-evaluation, administrators began to complete outstanding evaluations immediately.
-Discussions on this began at President's Cabinet and Administration Team in fall 2015 (III.A.5.16).
+When the college discovered the gap while developing this selfevaluation, administrators began to complete outstanding evaluations immediately.
+Discussions on this began at President's Cabinet and Administration Team in fall 2015 (III.A.5-15).
 Since that discussion, the majority of evaluations have been updated based on employee hire date.
-Moving forward, the college is developing procedures to maintain the correct evaluation intervals.
+Moving forward, the college is developing procedures to maintain the correct evaluation intervals (III.A.5-16).

-Full-Time Faculty Association of Allan Hancock College collective bargaining agreement language allows for/calls for the evaluation of faculty coordinator reassignments and both the district and the Full-Time Faculty Association agree on the necessity of the evaluation (III.A.5.2).
+Full-Time Faculty Association of Allan Hancock College collective bargaining agreement language allows for/calls for the evaluation of faculty coordinator reassignments and both the District and the Full-Time Faculty Association agree on the necessity of the evaluation (III.A.5-5).
 Unfortunately, the loss of employees who served on the negotiating teams meant that the college was unable to complete the process and develop rubrics.
 The remaining work is to negotiate the process and rubric for the evaluation of faculty coordinator reassignments.

-In October 2013, the Part-Time Faculty Association and Allan Hancock Joint Community College District agreed to a Memorandum of Understanding (MOU) which suspends the evaluation of pool 2 part-time faculty given the increased workload on full-time faculty department chairs (III.A.5.18).
-This MOU expires on May 31, 2016; prior to that date, the district must negotiate the evaluation of pool 2 part-time faculty.
+In October 2013, the Part-Time Faculty Association and Allan Hancock Joint Community College District agreed to a Memorandum of Understanding (MOU) which suspended the evaluation of pool 2 part-time faculty given the increased workload on full-time faculty department chairs (III.A.5-17).
+This MOU expired on May 31, 2016; the District attempted to negotiate a new MOU with the Part-Time Faculty Association.
+The groups mutually reopened the evaluation article following public comment at the May 10, 2016 Board of Trustees meeting.
+The mutual interests were stated as follows: